julelang/manual/src/memory/references.md

 # References

 References can be confused with the reference types described in memory management, but they are completely different things.
-References are like an alias for an lvalue.
-You can think of them as pointers but they are safer.
+References are like an alias for an lvalue, but this lvalue is no ordinary lvalue.
+It should always be a variable.
+You can think of them as pointers but they are safer because of compiler's safety obsessions.

 They are used with `&` operator in syntax.
 You can't have nested references, for example you can have a pointer pointing to a pointer but not a reference referencing to a reference.